wenma-phd/website_hugo/content/authors/admin/_index.md

   - Principal Investigators
 ---

-The Ma Group integrates physics, molecular simulations, and machine learning to study biological processes from molecular level to systems scale.
+Dr. Wen Ma is interested to integrate physics, molecular simulations, and machine learning to study biological processes from molecular level to systems scale.